tektoncd/pipeline/docs/tasks.md

 ##### Variable Substitution with Parameters of Type `Array`

-Referenced parameters of type `array` will expand to insert the array elements in the reference string's spot.
+Referenced parameters of type `array` can be expanded using 'star-expansion' by adding `[*]` to the named parameter to insert the array elements in the reference string's spot.

 So, with the following parameter: